Romson-Niega/romson-niega/README.md

 I am a dedicated learner of all things networks and cyber security.

-- I’m currently working with the secure data center engineering team on network operations, network security, and firewall operations.
+- I’m currently working with the secure data center team on firewall engineering and operations.
 - I'm currently employed at County of Los Angeles, https://isd.lacounty.gov
 - How to reach me: https://www.linkedin.com/in/romson-niega/

-Working with the secure data center team on firewall engineering and operations.

 •	Managed and secured LA County’s perimeter firewalls, safeguarding sensitive data across DMZ and internal networks.
 Configured firewall rules, routes, and S2S VPN connections, maintaining optimal network security and performance.
 •	Developed and implemented security policies using Palo Alto’s Panorama, Cisco’s FMC, and ASA to regulate traffic between security zones, enhancing network segmentation by 100% and ensuring robust protection.